SaeedAlRahma/baxter-object-manipulation/README.md

 ## Setup
 * Follow this [link](http://wiki.ros.org/ROS/Installation) to install ROS (skip if ROS already installed)

+* Follow this [link](http://motion.pratt.duke.edu/klampt/#install) to install Klampt library

-* Make sure to source the setup.bash file (if not already done so)
+* Make sure to source the setup.bash file on every terminal (if not already done so)

 `$ source /opt/ros/<distro>/setup.bash`